-Similarly, as this proposed rule would remove the voluntary LBCIP from the regulations and would not impose any direct costs on small entities, and as CBP encourages any existing LBCIP members to continue their partnership endeavors and benefits by applying for membership in C-TPAT, it is certified that pursuant to the provisions of the Regulatory Flexibility Act (5 U.S.C.
-601 et seq.), this proposed rule, if adopted, would not have a significant economic impact on a substantial number of small entities.
-CBP invites comments from small entities regarding any direct costs commenters believe this rulemaking would impose.
+Similarly, this rule removes the voluntary LBCIP from the regulations and does not impose any direct costs on small entities.
+Additionally, CBP encourages any existing LBCIP members to continue their partnership endeavors and benefits by applying for membership in C-TPAT.
+CBP solicited comments regarding the impact on small entities of the proposal published in the Federal Register on December 17, 2009 (74 FR 66933).
+As no comments were received challenging these findings, it is certified that pursuant to the provisions of the Regulatory Flexibility Act (5 U.S.C.
+601 et seq.), this rule does not have a significant economic impact on a substantial number of small entities.

 Paperwork Reduction Act

-The collections of information affected by this proposed rulemaking Start Printed Page 66934were previously reviewed and approved by the Office of Management and Budget (OMB) in accordance with the requirements of the Paperwork Reduction Act of 1995 (44 U.S.C.
+The collections of information pertaining to the LBCIP were approved by the Office of Management and Budget (OMB) in accordance with the requirements of the Paperwork Reduction Act of 1995 (44 U.S.C.
 3507) under control number 1651-0077.
-There are no new collections of information proposed in this document.
+This information collection is referenced in 19 CFR 178.2 under section 123.73.

 This document is being issued in accordance with 19 CFR 0.2(a), which provides that the authority of the Secretary of the Treasury with respect to CBP regulations that are not related to customs revenue functions was transferred to the Secretary of Homeland Security pursuant to section 403(1) of the Homeland Security Act of 2002 and that such regulations are signed by the Secretary of Homeland Security.Start List of Subjects

 List of Subjects

 - Administrative Practice and Procedure